wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/sdk.md

 ---
-displayed_sidebar: installSidebar
+displayed_sidebar: pluginsSidebar
 ---

-# Using the EUC plugins SDK
+# Plugins SDK API

 :::caution
 This part is still in the development process, changes may happen frequently.